Folium Systems

 Can Folium provide AEO, SEO, and GEO as a service?

 Yes.
-Folium provides AI search readiness, AEO, SEO, GEO, answer-engine optimization, generative-engine optimization, agent-friendly website infrastructure, schema, llms files, manifests, FAQ maps, proof records, and verifier guards without guaranteeing rankings, citations, or AI recommendations.
+Folium provides search and AI-discovery readiness: AEO, SEO, GEO, answer-engine optimization, generative-engine optimization, agent-friendly website infrastructure, schema, llms files, manifests, FAQ maps, proof records, and public validation checks.
+These services improve clarity and readiness; they do not guarantee rankings, citations, or AI recommendations.

 • SEO